Coxeter-Dynkin algebras of canonical type: Introduction

-Finally, we will discover that Coxeter-Dynkin algebras of canonical type illustrate the connection between the theory of canonical algebras and exceptional curves on one side and geometric group theory on the other side.
+As a next step, we will discover that Coxeter-Dynkin algebras of canonical type illustrate the connection between the theory of canonical algebras and exceptional curves on one side and geometric group theory on the other side.
 It turns out that Coxeter-Dynkin algebras are closely related to the diagrams that Saito used to classify extended affine root systems of codimension $1$ and their associated elliptic Weyl groups \cite{SaitoI}.
 These connections recently have been studied in \cite{NonCrossingPartitions}.
-There, a poset isomorphism is established between the non-crossing partitions in the reflection group and the exceptional subcategories in the category of coherent sheaves over an exceptional hereditary curve. \ is a finite-dimensional hereditary $k$-algebra.
+There, a poset isomorphism is established between the non-crossing partitions in the reflection group and the exceptional subcategories in the category of coherent sheaves over an exceptional hereditary curve. \\ The final goal of this paper is to show that in the domestic case Coxeter-Dynkin algebras are tilted algebras of finite representation type, which is a new result even in the case of quivers with relations. \ is a finite-dimensional hereditary $k$-algebra.
 We can assume without loss of generality that $k$ is the center of $\Lambda$.
 The bimodule $M$ is called \emph{tame}, if $\Lambda$ is a tame hereditary algebra, or equivalently if

 From now on we assume that $M$ is a tame bimodule.
 In this case the category of finite-dimensional right $\Lambda$-modules decomposes as